ClementTr/Distributed_Systems/README.md

-## Statistics
+## Distributed Systems

-Distributed Systems Course: Telecom ParisTech - Specialized Master in Big Data/Data Science
+Distributed Systems Course: Telecom ParisTech - Advanced Master in Big Data/Data Science
 <br>

 ### How does it work ?